Cavendish selected for Giro but Tour unlikely

 The race begins in Hungary on Friday, 6 May for three stages, before returning to Italy.

-Full line-up: Mark Cavendish, Davide Ballerini, James Knox, Michael Morkov, Mauro Schmid, Pieter Serry, Bert van Lerberghe, Mauri Vansevenant.
+Quick Step-Alpha Vinyl full line-up: Mark Cavendish, Davide Ballerini, James Knox, Michael Morkov, Mauro Schmid, Pieter Serry, Bert van Lerberghe, Mauri Vansevenant.

+Team BikeExchange-Jayco full line-up: Lawson Craddock, Lucas Hamilton, Michael Hepburn, Damien Howson, Chris Juul-Jensen, Callum Scotson, Matteo Sobrero, Simon Yates.